History of radar: United States Army

 Even before the SCR-268 entered service, it had been greatly improved.
-In a project led by Major (Dr.) Harold A. Zahl, two new configurations evolved – the SCR-270 (mobile) and the SCR-271 (fixed-site).
-Operation at 106 MHz (2.83 m) was selected, and a single water-cooled tube provided 8 kW (100 kW pulsed) output power.
-Westinghouse received a production contract, and started deliveries near the end of 1940.

-The Army deployed five of the first SCR-270 sets around the island of Oahu in Hawaii.
-At 7:02 on the morning of December 7, 1941, one of these radars detected a flight of aircraft at a range of 136 mi due north.
-The observation was passed on to an aircraft warning center where it was misidentified as a flight of U.S. bombers known to be approaching from the mainland.
-The alarm went unheeded, and at 7:48, the Japanese aircraft first struck at Pearl Harbor.
+In a project led by Major (Dr.) Harold A. Zahl, two new configurations evolved – the 2.83 meter mobile SCR-270 and the fixed base SCR-271 (fixed-site).
+In 1940, Westinghouse started deliveries.
+The Army deployed five of the first SCR-270 sets around the island of Oahu in Hawaii, where one of these radars detected a flight of aircraft involved in the Attack on Pearl Harbor.